haddocking/haddocking.github.io/education/HADDOCK24/RNA-Pol-III-2024/index.md

 <br>

 A trimmed model of C82 has been provided with the data for this tutorial.
-Inspect it in PyMol or your favourite 3D structure viewer.
+Inspect it in ChimeraX or your favourite 3D structure viewer.

 <a class="prompt prompt-question">
    What are the differences with the model from the AlphaFold database?